 After weekly therapy begins, Ben seems to be on track again with school, and generally better at home.
 With a month of sobriety, Ben decides to stop seeing his therapist—his parents, reluctantly, agree.
 However, a few weeks later, Ben complains that he can’t focus, and is no longer interested in studying or hanging out with friends.
 He begins to spend most of his time in his room, and decides not to go to college in the fall.
 Ben’s parents perform a search of his room and car, finding a pouch of marijuana leaves in his car, as well as a bong and more marijuana in his room.
 Ben admits to using while driving, but says that most of his friends also do so because it helps them concentrate better on the roads.
 Despite Ben’s resistance, his parents take him to see the counselor again.

 Ben’s parents are again astonished at what they learn.
 The counselor acknowledges that while depression and other diagnoses are common in marijuana users, she thinks Ben may have apathy or “amotivational syndrome,” something that can develop with chronic marijuana use.
 She is most worried that Ben is driving while high on marijuana, as car accidents related to substance abuse are a leading killer of adolescents and young adults.
-The counselor refers Ben and his parents to SADD: Students Against Destructive Decisions (while SADD was once referred to as Students Against Drunk Driving, it changed as data emerged showing that 1 in 5 teens admitted to driving while high on marijuana), and recommends a residential treatment setting for relapse prevention, a psychological assessment for depression, and vigilance against more risky behaviors.
+The counselor refers Ben and his parents to SADD: Students Against Destructive Decisions, and recommends a residential treatment setting for relapse prevention, a psychological assessment for depression, and vigilance against more risky behaviors.
 She also suggests Motivational Interviewing, a specialized type of therapy that helps one understand how substance use is incompatible with his or her personal goals.